magjac/graphviz-visual-editor/README.md

 * Animated transition of the graph into a new state when changes are made.
 * Preservation of the DOT source and the application state during page reloads by automatic save and retrieve to/from local storage in the browser.
 * Options:
-  * Automatically fit the graph to the avaible drawing area.
+  * Automatically fit the graph to the available drawing area.
   * Select Graphviz layout engine.
 * On-line help:
   * Keyboard shortcuts